-Research conducted within the ERCIS network always involves several ERCIS partners form different partner institution.
+Research conducted within the ERCIS network always involves several ERCIS partners form different partner institutions.
 The range of topics is broad, spanning the whole field of Information Systems.
 Read up on recently finished and current joint research projects within the ERCIS network.

 TextIS - Text Mining for Curriculum Design for Multiple Information Systems Disciplines